h2oai/h2o-3/h2o-docs/src/product/performance-and-prediction.rst

 H2O-3 provides a variety of metrics that can be used for evaluating supervised and unsupervised models.
 The metrics for this section only cover supervised learning models, which vary based on the model type (classification or regression).

+.. _regression_metrics:

 Regression
 ''''''''''

-The following evaluation metrics are available for regression models:
+The following evaluation metrics are available for regression models.
+(Note that H2O-3 also calculates regression metrics for `Classification`_ problems.)

 - `R2 (R Squared)`_
 - `MSE (Mean Squared Error)`_